 According to research, terrorist groups (i.e. people disrupting the status quo) tend to work well when they are 9 or 10 strong.
 However they are vulnerable when they attempt to grow until they reach about 50 in size.
 They are hard to maintain above that size unless they are in one location.
 The New York Mafia families never really got above 130 in size.

 Parkinson’s Law and his other work contribute some ideas as well.
-In his findings it seemed that leadership groups of up to 6 worked well, but if the cabinet grew above around 20 it started to lose power.
+In his findings it seemed that leadership groups of up to 6 worked well, but if the ruling group grew above around 20 it started to lose power.
 In politics the group of 6 is often called a kitchen cabinet.

 Initially, a business can be run in one location as a “family” with everyone knowing what is going on and being totally committed to the cause.
 There are few rules and everyone can do any of the tasks.
 This may continue up to around the 10-15 employees mark.
 Interestingly, this is the maximum size of sports teams too (on the field at one time).

 So what is recommended?